satbirsingh01/learning_material/ssh.md

 mkdir - Make remote directory
 lmkdir - Make local directory
 exit - Quit the shell
-! - pop out of the shell until exit is entered
+! - pop out of the shell until 'exit' is entered to the terminal
 ```

 Download a file from remote machine with sftp: